mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 Instead of Nurbs surfaces (which would be the next logical step after nurbs curves), this chapter is about meshes.
 I'm going to take this opportunity to introduce you to a completely different class of geometry -officially called "polygon meshes"- which represents a radically different approach to shape.

 Instead of treating a surface as a deformation of a rectangular nurbs patch, meshes are defined locally, which means that a single mesh surface can have any topology it wants.
 A mesh surface can even be a disjoint (not connected) compound of floating surfaces, something which is absolutely impossible with Rhino nurbs surfaces.
 Because meshes are defined locally, they can also store more information directly inside the mesh format, such as colors, texture-coordinates and normals.
-The tantalizing image below indicates the local properties that we can access via RhinoScript.
+The tantalizing image below indicates the local properties that we can access via RhinoScriptSyntax.
 Most of these properties are optional or have default values.
 The only essential ones are the vertices and the faces.

 <img src="{{ site.baseurl }}/images/primer-meshtopology.svg">{: .img-center  width="80%"}